Christensen-Lab-Dartmouth/MethylNet/README.md

 * See install instructions for PyMethylProcess at https://github.com/Christensen-Lab-Dartmouth/PyMethylProcess
 * conda install pytorch torchvision -c pytorch
 * pip install methylnet
+* Alternative install: clone this repository and run python setup.py sdist bdist_wheel && pip install dist/methylnet-0.1.tar.gz
-* download_help_data
+* Run for GSEA collections: download_help_data
 * Alternative docker install coming out soon.
-                * If looking to use only CPUs, only core docker or singularity needed, and see singulairty website for information on how to pull Docker images
+                * If looking to use only CPUs, only core docker or singularity needed, and see singularity website for information on how to pull Docker images
                 * See https://singularity.lbl.gov/faq#does-singularity-support-containers-that-require-gpus for information on getting Singularity to work with GPUs
                 * nvidia-docker is also the Docker equivalent to run GPU jobs
 * GPU usage is also possible through the base install (without Docker), provided that your machine has GPU access.